jacksheehy15/milestone-project-2/README.md

 * f5f5f5 - Light Gray - Primary Color
 * bbbdf2 - Light Purple - Header Colour
 * 848d9c - Lighter Purple - Secondary Footer Colour
-* 95a0cf - Light Baby Blue - Button Hover color
+* 4278f5 - Dark Blue - Button Hover color

 The primary colour, Light Grey (f5f5f5), was used throughout the pages to give the whole site consistency.
 I found that it gives the page a nicer overall feeling and makes the text less harsh on the eye and therefoere easier to read.